Wii system software: Amazon Instant Video (USA only)

 Amazon Instant Video, a video on demand service provided by Amazon, was released as a downloadable Wii channel in the United States on January 17, 2013; the service was discontinued on January 30, 2019.

 Crunchyroll

 In late 2014, Crunchyroll released their video app for the Wii's successor, Wii U, in North America.
-However, believing there are still many actively connected Wii consoles in its twilight years, Crunchyroll had surprised users with a Crunchyroll channel for Wii as well, launching the app categorized under WiiWare on October 15, 2015 in North America and the PAL regions.
+However, believing there are still many actively connected Wii consoles in its twilight years, Crunchyroll had surprised users with a Crunchyroll channel for the Wii as well, launching the app categorized under WiiWare on October 15, 2015 in North America and the PAL regions.
 The Crunchyroll Wii channel only permitted access to Premium account holders to the majority of the prime content.
 On May 5, 2017, less than 20 months after its launch, Crunchyroll ceased support for the Wii due to technical limitations after the service updated with new technology.

 Wii Message Board

 The Message Board allows users to leave messages for friends, family members, or other users on a calendar-based message board.
 Users could also use WiiConnect24 to trade messages and pictures with other Wii owners, conventional email accounts (email pictures to console, but not pictures to email), and mobile phones (through text messages).
 Each Wii has an individual wii.com email account containing the Wii Number.
 Prior to trading messages it is necessary to add and approve contacts in the address book, although the person added will not get an automatic notification of the request, and must be notified by other means.
 The service also alerts all users of incoming game-related information.